1431 Greene St,

 If you find your pilot light is turned off, you can try lighting it using a grill igniter or something similar.
-If you can’t have it lit up and working, just give us a call, and our service engineers will be on your doorstep within 24 hours.
+If you can’t get it lit up and working, just give us a call, and our service engineers will be on your doorstep in no time.

 You might find the furnace is tucked away in an awkward or tight space that you won’t feel comfortable working on with a lighter.
 Don’t risk an accident with flammable material around you.

 Fixing a pilot light malfunction can cost somewhere around $175 to $600 depending on the extent of damage (and the presence of other related issues).